 FAMILIES NOMINATION GUIDELINES AND FORM

-We are looking for families who enjoy spending time together, families who would like to share stories about what they do together, be it going to matches, hiking, cooking or playing music.
-We are looking for a wide range of families, from Clonmel natives, to foreign born, Irish incomers and/or people who have married locally, families that are mixed, multicultural, blended or single-parent, families that represent the wide spectrum of Clonmel residents today.
-Nominations should be made by a family member or a third party ( friend, neighbour, carer, colleague) who will commit to be the liaison person between the family members and the project coordinator, so as to ensure transparency, safeguarding and ease of communication.
+We are looking for older people with a family that they enjoy spending time with.
+We want to hear about the family they came from and what kind of family they build during their lifetime; share stories about the family they grew up in and the family that they have now, their descendants and what it means to be part of a family and what they do together.
+We are looking for a wide range of people, from Clonmel natives, to foreign born, Irish incomers and/or people who have married locally, families that are mixed, multicultural, blended or single-parent, families that represent the wide spectrum of Clonmel residents today.
+Nominations should be made by a family member or a third party ( friend, neighbour, carer, colleague) who will commit to be the liaison person between the main nominee and the project coordinator, so as to ensure transparency, safeguarding and ease of communication.

-Applefest will match each family with a community writer who will interview the family in a place of their choice.
-Ideally the nominator should be present to ensure best safeguarding practice and assist with the interview process.
-Please note that all candidates will go through the same nominations process.
-Nominating a family does not guarantee that they will be included in the final shortlist.
+Applefest will match each nominee with a community writer who will interview them in a place of their choice.
+Ideally the nominator should be present to ensure best safeguarding practice and contribute where appropriate.
+Please note that all candidates will go through the same nomination process.
+Nominating a person does not guarantee that they will be included in the final shortlist.

 FAMILY PROFILE